pointwisegmbh/locarta-public-docs/android/docs/unity.md

 ### 4) Obtain User Opt-In

-User must opt in to Locarta's market research programme for the SDK to start working.
+Users must opt in to Locarta's market research programme for the SDK to start working.
 This can be done either:

-a) Via an API call (if your application has own agreement dialog or compliant terms and conditions):
+a) Via an API call (if your application has its own agreement dialog or compliant privacy policy):

 ```cs
 // Accepting SDK agreements